meeran2019/jenkins/CLOUDBEES-TRAINING/cloudbees-notes.md

     3. Manage Jenkins -> Tools and Actions -> Jenkins CLI -> Available commands -> Gives list of core jenkins available command.
         By using plugins, can contribute additional commands.

+    JENKINS SCRIPT:

         Can also use groovysh/groovy in CLI.
                 "java -jar jenkins-cli.jar -s http://localhost:8080/ groovysh "

     JENKINS API: